 Currently, most of my work is focused on understanding how structural and functional changes in the aging brain are related to each other and how we combine these sources of information to better understand individual differences in cognitive functioning.
 I am also working on using more ecologically valid, naturalistic stimuli, such as movies, to investigate different aspects of brain function and linking them to behavioral and cognitive changes in healthy aging.
 Combined with innovative methods, movie data offer great potential for studying the healthy aging brain.

 In parallel to my work on aging, I am also working on improving the methods that we use the study functional connectivity and its dynamics.
 One example is the introduction of a multivariate connectivity measure.
 You can find some scripts here to to try these measures on your own data.

-Currently, I am working as a postdoctoral researcher at the Donders Institute for Brain Cognition and Behaviour, supported by a Veni grant from the Netherlands Organization for Scientific Research (NWO).
+Currently, I am working as an assistant professor at the Donders Institute for Brain Cognition and Behaviour, supported by a Veni grant from the Netherlands Organization for Scientific Research (NWO).
 Before this I was working as a postdoctoral research associatie at the Cambridge Centre for Ageing and Neuroscience, with Prof. Richard Henson, supported by an NWO Rubicon grant.
 I completed my PhD at the department of Experimental Psychology of the University of Groningen, under supervision of Prof. Monicque Lorist and Prof. Natasha Maurits.
 You can find my CV here.
-Besides studying the brain, I enjoy photography (and many other things), you can find some of my pictures here.